The Solution is the milestone but how to implement it?

 There are a lot of problems in the implementation, as first the step 1 ( compute the Kolmogorov complexity) is uncomputable and the step 2 (fit space time complexity resource ) is again uncomputable .
 But the uncomputability limit is not the worst .
 The big problem is the computational complexity to execute these steps.
 There is not know way to execute these steps without using an absolutely infeasible amount of resources.

 I took a piece of evolution of cellular automata rule 30 and then I tried to compress the result with the top existing compressor .
 No one is able to compress a bit of this data!
 The Kolmogorov complexity is one of most short existing ( 1 byte plus log(EvolutionSteps) and there is no reason to think it is greater ) and there are not compressors able to understand it.
-This experiment is interesting becouse the rule 30 is a special program that generate data statistically random but by definition its Kolmogorov complexity is incredible small so my test show the existing gap inferring a problem that is statistical difficult but easy by its Kolmogorov complexity .
+This experiment is interesting because the rule 30 is a special program that generate data statistically random but by definition its Kolmogorov complexity is incredible small so my test show the existing gap inferring a problem that is statistical difficult but easy by its Kolmogorov complexity .

-The second step is what a programmer do every day by hand and here this is done in automatic so it is clear (by the existence of programmers ) that we have no tools to solve efficiently this step and there are programs for which it is uncomputable to find the corresponding one with a fixed space-time complexity but there is also another problem very often simply a program fitting space-time restriction does not exist, and is possible only to approximate its behaviour.
+The second step is what a programmer do every day by hand and here this is done in automatic so it is clear (by the existence of programmers ) that we have no tools to solve efficiently this step and there are programs for which it is uncomputable to find the corresponding one with a fixed space-time complexity but there is also another problem very often simply a program fitting the space-time restriction does not exist, and it is possible only to approximate its behavior.

 However all existing approach can give good solutions only in statistically-not-random problems .